gemhue/rainbowbot/README.md

 ## 🏅 Awards 🏅

+> [!WARNING]
+> There is a known issue with the `/awards setup` command.
+It does not allow you to choose an award reaction toggle.
+These commands can't be used until this issue is resolved.

 These commands allow you to set up an awards system in your server.
 The award name and emoji can be customized.